senecajs/senecajs.org/src/pages/tutorials/how-to-write-a-plugin.md

 actions.
 That means you don't need to call `require('seneca')` when defining a plugin.
-This Seneca instance provides the standard API, but the logging methods are special - they append infomation about the plugin.
+This Seneca instance provides the standard API, but the logging methods are special - they append information about the plugin.
 So when you call `this.log.debug('stuff about my plugin')`, the log output will contain extra fields identifying the plugin, such as its name.
 In this example, you haven't given the plugin a name (you'll see